silanglois/Process-SFG-data/README.md

 ## Additional features

 ### Remove peaks induced by cosmic rays
 Cosmic rays can induce sharp intense peaks on the spectra.
 If unfortunate, those peaks can end up obsucring spectral features.
-However, due to the intense and sharp nature of those peaks, they are relatively easy to clean automatically.
+However, due to the intense and sharp nature of those peaks, they are relatively easy to clean algorithmically.
 The `filloutliers(int, "linear", "movmedian", obj.window, ThresholdFactor=obj.tf)` function is used; the window and threshold factor parameters have default values, but can be ajusted manually by the user by using the "Additional cleaning" tab pictured below.

 <img width="1427" height="833" alt="cleaning_table" src="https://github.com/user-attachments/assets/37f8fb1e-f9ad-4bb4-9868-1d5273157412" />